|

 American road

-trips with almost universal appeal remain the spectacularly scenic
+trips with almost universal appeal are the spectacularly scenic

 17 mile